 It comes out light and relatively firm like whipped topping, but with a richer flavor … kind of a whipped frosting / topping hybrid, if you will.
-Obviously, I used mine on cupcakes as a light frosting, but I think it would also make a great filling for a dairy-free / vegan cake.
+It’s perfect for a pretty purple cupcake topping or to frost a cake.
 You can also go seasonal with it, mixing up the jams you use to create colorful springtime and Easter toppings!

 You can see my Mint Truffles Recipe for a visual of what the cream will look like when you open the can.
-I get about 1/2 cup of cream per can (my favorite brand for consistency and price is 365 Organic from Whole Foods).
+I get about 1/2 cup of cream per can.
+My favorite brand for consistency and price is 365 Organic from Whole Foods.
 So 1 can was all I needed for the full batch below.

 Special Diet Notes: Creamy Berry Whipped Topping

-- 2 Tablespoons Jam (I used raspberry)
+- 2 tablespoons jam (I used raspberry)

-- Pinch Salt
+- Pinch salt

-Whip all ingredients in a mixing bowl.
+- Whip all ingredients in a mixing bowl.
 I used a hand mixer, and whipped for about 1 minute.
 Taste test.
 If not sweet enough for you, blend in more powdered sugar to taste.
 Place the whip in the fridge for 30 minutes or more, allowing it to firm up a bit more.
 Whip just before serving (I just used a whisk).

-The end result dolloped nicely and stayed perfectly in place for pictures and as I was eating it.
+- The end result dolloped nicely and stayed perfectly in place for pictures and as I was eating it.
 But, if it isn't firm enough for your desires, additional powdered sugar and/or additional coconut oil (add when melted, but it will solidify as it chills) will firm it up more.